Hi - I’m Rachel. I'm a Denver-based independent visual journalist + photographer.

-Some of my clients include The New York Times, The Washington Post, CNN, US News and World Report, Bloomberg, Education Week, ESPN Magazine and Getty Images.
-I graduated from Ithaca College with a B.A. degree in Documentary Studies, attended the Eddie Adams Workshop XXVII in 2014 and the Missouri Photo Workshop in 2015.
+I graduated from Ithaca College with a B.A. in Documentary Studies, attended the Eddie Adams Workshop XXVII and the Missouri Photo Workshop.
+I’ve been a Women Photograph member since 2017.

 2017 - Michigan Press Photographers Association, 2017 - Michigan Press Photographers Association, 2016 - Michigan Press Photographers Association, 2014 - Eddie Adams Workshop Colton Family Award recipient